 And those gorgeous tops!

 Ready for some more killer furniture makeovers?
 Below are the before pictures of all of the worn out furniture The Furniture Flippers took on this month.
-Just click the links to see the afters!
+Just click the links to see the afters along with the tutorials!
 Enjoy!

 - How to Get Beautiful Results with Black Furniture Wax – Just the Woods